Rome, 1935 – Marseille, 1963

-His investigation into the relationship between form and light was further developed in the three-dimensional Metals (1960), designed to interact with the surrounding space.
-From the beginning of the 1960s, he began an intense season of collaborations and international exhibitions and created the Articolazioni Totali, where he isolated the space with cubes of white concrete, in some ways, the forerunners of minimal art.
+From the beginning of the 1960s, an intense season of international collaborations and exhibitions began and he created Total Joints in which he isolated the space with cubes of white concrete, in some ways anticipating minimal art.